Setting Up Actions

 • Include fallback options for unexpected answers

-4. Test Your Use Cases
+4. Test Your Actions

 • Run test scenarios before going live